Identification schemes

 • etc.

-If we e.g. look at \( 27 \: mod \: 5 \) then modulo computes the number of times 5 divides 27 and then returns the remainder of the result which is 2 in this case, i.e. \( 27 \: mod \: 5 = 2 \).
-But how did we get this result?
+For example, if we look at \( 27 \: mod \: 5 \), modulo computes how many times 5 divides into 27 and then returns the remainder, which is 2 in this case.
+That is, \( 27 \: mod \: 5 = 2 \).
+But how do we get this result?

-First we compute the number of times it's possible to multiply 5 with the number \( x \) such that we get an integer as close as possible to 27 without exceeding it, i.e. we have to find the maximun value of \( x \) such that \( 5 \cdot x \leq 27 \).
-In this case we have that \( x = 5 \) because \( 5 \cdot 5 = 25 \leq 27 \).
-Then by subtracting 27 with 25 we get the answer \( 27 - 25 = 2\).
+First, we compute how many times we can multiply 5 by an integer \( x \) so that the result is as close as possible to 27 without exceeding it.
+In other words, we find the maximum value of \( x \) such that \( 5 \cdot x \leq 27 \).
+In this case, \( x = 5 \) because \( 5 \cdot 5 = 25 \leq 27 \).
+Then, by subtracting 25 from 27, we get the answer: \( 27 - 25 = 2 \).

-If the integer is negative e.g. \( -27 \: mod \: 5 \) we have to do it slightly different and the answer is \( -27 \: mod \: 5 = 3 \).
-In this case the integer \( x \) is negative and should be the closest integer that exceed -27, i.e. we have to find the minimum value of \( -x \) such that \( 5 \cdot -x \geq -27 \).
-Now we have that \( -x = -6 \) because \( 5 \cdot -6 = -30 \geq -27 \).
-Then by subtracting -27 with -30 we get the answer \( -27 - (-30) = -27 + 30 = 3\).
+If the integer is negative, for example \( -27 \: mod \: 5 \), we have to do it slightly differently, and the answer is \( -27 \: mod \: 5 = 3 \).
+In this case, the integer \( x \) is negative and should be the closest integer such that \( 5 \cdot x \) does not exceed -27.
+That is, we find the minimum value of \( -x \) such that \( 5 \cdot -x \geq -27 \).
+Here, \( -x = -6 \) because \( 5 \cdot -6 = -30 \geq -27 \).
+Then, by subtracting -30 from -27, we get the answer: \( -27 - (-30) = -27 + 30 = 3 \).

-It's important that \( x \) or \( -x \) is an integer such as \( -14, 3, 17 \) etc. and NOT a fraction or float such as \( \frac{1}{4}, \frac{-3}{7}, 2.5, 5.1 \) etc.
+It is important that \( x \) or \( -x \) is an integer such as \( -14, 3, 17 \), etc., and NOT a fraction or decimal such as \( \frac{1}{4}, \frac{-3}{7}, 2.5, 5.1 \), etc.

-If two integers \( a \) and \( b \) modulo the same modulus \( c \) returns the same remainder \( r \), then we say that \( a \) and \( b \) are congruent modulo \( c \).
-I.e. if \( a \: mod \: c = r \) and \( b \: mod \: c = r \) then \( a \equiv b \: (mod \: c) \).
-Also, notice that if the modulus \( c \) is greater than the integer \( a \), i.e. \( c > a \), the result will always be equal \( a \: mod \: c = a \).
+If two integers \( a \) and \( b \) modulo the same modulus \( c \) return the same remainder \( r \), then we say that \( a \) and \( b \) are congruent modulo \( c \).
+That is, if \( a \: mod \: c = r \) and \( b \: mod \: c = r \), then \( a \equiv b \: (mod \: c) \).
+Also, notice that if the modulus \( c \) is greater than the integer \( a \), i.e., \( c > a \), the result will always be \( a \: mod \: c = a \).

-A prime number is an integer greater than 1, which only can be divided evenly by 1 and itself.
-Divided evenly means that the result must not be a float.
-E.g. if you try to divide 13 with 3 it returns the float \( \frac{13}{3} = 4.333 \).
-We have that 13 is a prime number because it can only be divided evenly by 1 and itself, i.e. \( \frac{13}{1} = 13 \) and \( \frac{13}{13} = 1 \).
+A prime number is an integer greater than 1 that can only be divided evenly by 1 and itself.
+"Divided evenly" means the result is an integer, not a float.
+For example, if you divide 13 by 3, you get the float \( \frac{13}{3} = 4.333 \).
+We see that 13 is a prime number because it can only be divided evenly by 1 and itself: \( \frac{13}{1} = 13 \) and \( \frac{13}{13} = 1 \).

-\( \frac{6}{1} = 6 \), \( \frac{6}{2} = 3 \), \( \frac{6}{3} = 2 \) and \( \frac{6}{6} = 1 \)
+\( \frac{6}{1} = 6 \), \( \frac{6}{2} = 3 \), \( \frac{6}{3} = 2 \), and \( \frac{6}{6} = 1 \)

-The term composite means "something made by combining things".
+The term "composite" means "something made by combining things."
 So, a composite number is an integer made by multiplying prime numbers:

 • 2 is a prime